 If you wish to order a prescription this can be done via NHS App, systmOnline, email, post into box outside the building or phone.

 If you have any other queries please contact the Surgery via phone 01623 435555 or email: email@example.com

 This website has been designed to tell you about the practice and the services that we offer.
 Please read it carefully.
 We trust that you will find it helpful and informative.

 Unfortunately due to the many changes which have occured over the past year the patient leaflet is not currently available as it is under review.

 Online services are available to assist you in accessing services at the Surgery remotely and at your convenience.

-There is a new NHS App available which allows you to check your symptoms and get instant advice, book appointments, or repeat prescriptions, view your medical records and more.
+There is a new NHS App available which allows you to check your symptoms and get instant advice, order repeat prescriptions, view your medical records, book appointments (if available) and more.
+To register simply download the App for free from the Apple App store or from Google Play Store and follow the instructions.
+You do not need to visit the Surgery to register for this App.
 For more information go to www.nhs.uk/nhsapp.

 Also there is still the SystmOnline service available which also allows you to book appointments, or repeat prescriptions and view your medical records.

 Either of these Apps can be downloaded for free from the Apple App Store and from the Google Play Store.

 You can register for online services at the practice by completing an Online Registration Form which you can download or you can ask at reception.